makersacademy/bowling-challenge/README.md

 Business logic implented in Javascript with tests in Jasmine.

-A further animated interface was created with HTML, jQuery and CSS.
+A further animated interface was created using HTML, jQuery and CSS.

 Using the App